silfverstrom/apache-spark-notebbooks/exercises/README.md

 * df.where - For specifing query
 * df.groupBy - for grouping results
 * df.count() - for counting elements
-* df.orderBy - for ordering resultskk
+* df.orderBy - for ordering result

 # 3.0 - More analysis of chess-data.